-No. We are a federal government contractor providing healthcare IT services, consulting, and solutions to the federal government.
+No. It is a federal government contractor providing healthcare IT services, consulting, and solutions to the federal government.

 What do national government departments do?

 National Government Services is a government contractor specializing in healthcare management, consulting, and IT services.
-We have a broad portfolio of services and a strong track record of exceeding our customers’ expectations.
+It has a broad portfolio of services and a strong track record of exceeding our customers’ expectations.